-In terms of raw materials, animaná works with natural fibers of the Andes and Patagonia.
-Fibers obtained from camelids, such as llamas, guanacos, alpacas and vicuñas are highly valued for their softness and durability and animaná endeavour is to protect all camelid species.
+In terms of raw materials, natural fibers of the Andes and Patagonia are implemented.
+Fibers obtained from camelids, such as llamas, guanacos, alpacas and vicunas are highly valued for their softness and durability and animana endeavour is to protect all camelid species.
 The camelids roam free in large pastures of their natural habitat, the Andes and Patagonia.
 The animals are sheared using manual processes (scissors), and the best fibers are selected.
 A wide variety of natural undyed colours are chosen ranging from white and light beige to intense blacks.

-Other fibers we work with include Andean silk, organic pima cotton (in its natural colours which range from natural to yellows and browns), merino wool (OVIS XXI), chaguar, linen and other natural raw materials such as onyx, nickel, and silver.
+Other fibers that were used include Andean silk, organic pima cotton (in its natural colours which range from natural to yellows and browns), merino wool (OVIS XXI), chaguar, linen and other natural raw materials such as onyx, nickel, and silver.